Orlando Brown (American football, born 1996): Baltimore Ravens

 The Baltimore Ravens selected Brown in the third round (83rd overall) of the 2018 NFL Draft.
 Brown was the ninth offensive tackle drafted in 2018 and was considered by analysts to be one of the biggest steals in the draft.

-On May 16, 2018, the Baltimore Ravens signed Brown to a four-year, $3.49 million contract that included a signing bonus of $865,720.
+On May 16, 2018, the Ravens signed Brown to a four-year, $3.49 million contract that included a signing bonus of $865,720.
 In his rookie season, he appeared in all 16 games and started 10 games at right tackle.
 He started in the Wild Card loss to the Los Angeles Chargers.

 On January 15, 2020, Brown, who had been named as an alternate at offensive tackle to the 2020 Pro Bowl, was added to the active Pro Bowl roster, replacing injured Oakland Raider Trent Brown.
 Brown was named to his second Pro Bowl in 2020.

 Kansas City Chiefs

-On April 23, 2021, Brown was traded to the Kansas City Chiefs, along with a second-round pick (58th overall) in the 2021 NFL Draft and a sixth-round pick in the 2022 NFL Draft, in exchange for the Chiefs' first-round pick (31st overall) in the 2021 NFL Draft, a third-round pick (94th overall), a fourth-round pick (136th overall) and a 2022 fifth-round selection.
+On April 23, 2021, Brown was traded to the Kansas City Chiefs, along with a second-round pick (58th overall) in the 2021 NFL draft and a sixth-round pick in the 2022 NFL draft, in exchange for the Chiefs' first-round pick (31st overall) in the 2021 NFL Draft, a third-round pick (94th overall), a fourth-round pick (136th overall) and a 2022 fifth-round selection.
 Brown was named to the Pro Bowl on his first season with the team.

 The Chiefs placed the non-exclusive franchise tag on Brown on March 7, 2022.
-After failing to reach a long-term contract, he signed his franchise tag tender on August 2, 2022.
+After failing to reach a long-term contract, he signed his franchise tag tender on August 2.
 The tender was worth $16.7 million.
-Brown helped the Chiefs win Super Bowl LVII against the Philadelphia Eagles 38-35 to give Brown his first Super Bowl victory.
+Brown helped the Chiefs win Super Bowl LVII against the Eagles 38-35 to give Brown his first Super Bowl victory.

 Cincinnati Bengals

 On March 17, 2023, Brown signed a four-year, $64 million contract with the Cincinnati Bengals.

+During the 2024 campaign, Brown started 11 games for Cincinnati, despite suffering a fractured fibula in Week 7 against the Cleveland Browns.